 Living in Boston

 Boston is also home to a wide number of universities and major health care institutions.
 In fact, the city has the nation’s highest concentration of colleges, with many alumni who stay after graduation to work and live in the city.
-This large population of young adults creates an atmosphere of people who are eager to network, get to know one another and have fun.
+Most of our residents currently live around the hospital in the Chinatown and South End neighborhoods and in the suburbs in Somerville and Assembly Square.

 One of the things Boston is best known for is its sports teams and fanatical fans.
-The Celtics, Bruins, Patriots and Red Sox all call Boston home.
-While we root for all of the local teams, Tufts Medical Center and Tufts Children's Hospital have a strong relationship with the Boston Bruins.
+The Celtics, Bruins, Patriots, and Red Sox all call Boston home.
+Here at Tufts we root for all of the local teams.

 View our campus map and directions.

 We also share the Tufts Medical Center campus with several Tufts University science and professional schools, including Tufts University School of Medicine and residents get a variety of teaching opportunities with medical students because of this, including leading small group learning sessions, physical diagnosis teaching, and running morning reports.